RgenselGitHub/Portfolio/index.md

 ## About this page
 On this page you will find work I have done showcasing my different programming skills.

 ## Click the links below to see my work categorized by programming language  used.
 All code was written by me.
-Credit to Datacamp for supplying the project outline and data.
+Credit to Datacamp for supplying project outlines and data.

 ### Python
 [Datacamp Project: Investigating Netflix Movies](https://rgenselgithub.github.io/Project_Netflix_Movies/)